AlgoFerale/Algojam-Ferale/Readme.md

 ### Introductions

-Bring an algorithmic creature to introduce yourself (+ your work & interests) with it.
+Introduce yourself and an algorithmic creature of your choice.

 ### Jamming with Feral Algorithmic Creatures (FACs)